-Under current law in a dispute over a defendant's competency, a party may request a second evaluation of the defendant.
-The bill requires that if a second evaluation is completed and restoration is ordered, the court shall make the second evaluation available to the department of human services (department).
+Under current law, in a dispute over a defendant's competency, a party may request a second evaluation of the defendant.
+The act requires that if a second evaluation is completed and restoration is ordered, the court shall make the second evaluation available to the department of human services (department).

-The bill eliminates the requirement to opine on whether there is a substantial probability that the defendant will be restored to competency and remain competent with the use of medication or not remain competent without the use of forced medication.
+The requirement to opine on whether there is a substantial probability that the defendant will be restored to competency and remain competent with the use of medication or not remain competent without the use of forced medication is eliminated.

-After the court has conducted at least 4 competency reviews, the bill requires the court to conduct a competency review every 91 days.
-The bill requires the court to dismiss the defendant's case if there is not a substantial probability that the defendant will be restored to competency in the reasonably foreseeable future.
+After the court has conducted at least 4 competency reviews, the act requires the court to conduct a competency review every 91 days.
+The court is required to dismiss the defendant's case if there is not a substantial probability that the defendant will be restored to competency in the reasonably foreseeable future.

 - $28,562,828 from the economic recovery and relief fund cash fund to the department for use by the office of behavioral health for inpatient bed capacity; and